Mechasparrow/mechasparrow.github.io/_posts/2019/2019-03-08-planeta-demo.markdown

 excerpt_separator:  <!--more-->
 ---

 I just finished up the first demo version of Planeta.
-It is a space puzzle game where you are an trying to get back to his home planet.
+It is a space puzzle game where you are trying to get back to his home planet.

-You can download the demo here: [https://mechasparrow.itch.io/planeta](https://mechasparrow.itch.io/planeta) Feedback Survey: [https://goo.gl/forms/P9wNztzVuiZEi5vq2](https://goo.gl/forms/P9wNztzVuiZEi5vq2)
+You can download the demo here: [https://mechasparrow.itch.io/planeta](https://mechasparrow.itch.io/planeta)
+Feedback Survey: [https://goo.gl/forms/P9wNztzVuiZEi5vq2](https://goo.gl/forms/P9wNztzVuiZEi5vq2)

 # How the game came about